 These easy cake mix peanut butter blossom cookies are super simple and easy to make.
 Perfect for the holidays or any time of the year when cravings strike.

+- They're perfect bites of heaven.
 These cookies are tender, moist, soft, and chewy with a soft Hershey Kiss in the middle.
-Every bite is incredible and they stay tasting amazing for days.
+Every bite is incredible.

 🍽 Equipment Needed